 Content Moderation

 Discord is used by many different people across its various communities.
 In any (and all) online community of that size, there will inevitably be some bad actors.
 Discord is often plagued with content moderation issues.
 In 2017, Discord created a Trust and Safety team which has since grown to ~15% of the company's headcount.
-In July 2021 it also acquired Sentropy, AI-powered software meant to identify online harassment and hate speech.
-Discord also announced the launch of AutoMod in June 2022, an automated content moderation tool for servers, to help combat inappropriate server activities.
-But content moderation only becomes a more complex problem with scale, as also experienced.
+In July 2021, it also acquired Sentropy, AI-powered software meant to identify online harassment and hate speech.
+Discord announced the launch of AutoMod in June 2022, an automated content moderation tool for servers, to help combat inappropriate server activities.
+Even so, content moderation only becomes a more complex problem with scale, as Facebook previously experienced.
 If Discord cannot effectively deal with moderation issues, it may drive users away from the platform.

 Summary